CodingKoopa/lionbot/Readme.md

 - The welcome channel.
 This contains info about the server.
 The permissions are up to you.
 - The report channel.
 This is where the bot reports events related to verification as well as mod mail.
 The permissions must be:
   - `@everyone` is denied the `Read Messages` permission.
-  - `Admins`, `Moderators`, and the bot are granted the `Read Messages` permission.
+  - Admins, moderators, and the bot are granted the `Read Messages` permission.
-5. Make a bot user using [this](https://discordapp.com/developers/docs/intro) guide.
+1. Make a bot user using [this](https://discordapp.com/developers/docs/intro) guide.
-6. Invite the bot to the server using [this](https://discordapp.com/developers/docs/topics/oauth2#bot-authorization-flow) guide.
+2. Invite the bot to the server using [this](https://discordapp.com/developers/docs/topics/oauth2#bot-authorization-flow) guide.
 For the permissions, just use `0`, because you already have made a role with the bot's permissions.
-7. Give the bot role to the newly invited bot.
+3. Give the bot role to the newly invited bot.

 #### Google Setup